Sunglasses-At-Night/Sunglasses-At-Night.github.io/source/_posts/terrain-generation.md

 A rough example of 2D priority queueing, a cross-section of the 3D chunk loaded cube, is demonstrated as an interactive demo below.
 Move your cursor around to see which chunks have priority to be loaded relative to your cursor.

 **Note:** This demo's source code does not reflect the project's implementation.
-It is purely for a visual understanding of the concept.
+It is purely for a visual understanding of the chunk loading concept.

 <p align="center">
 <iframe class="child" src="https://www.openprocessing.org/sketch/1052217/embed/"></iframe>